ajayyy/DeArrow/README.md

 ### Group Policy Options

-See the [Firefox Managed Storage](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/managed), [Chrome Admin Settings](https://www.chromium.org/administrators/configuring-policy-for-extensions/) and [Edge ExtensionSettings](https://learn.microsoft.com/en-us/deployedge/microsoft-edge-manage-extensions-ref-guide) pages for more info
+See the [Firefox Managed Storage](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/managed), [Chrome Admin Settings](https://www.chromium.org/administrators/configuring-policy-for-extensions/) and [Edge ExtensionSettings](https://learn.microsoft.com/en-us/deployedge/microsoft-edge-manage-extensions-ref-guide) pages for more info.
+This [uBlock Origin wiki page](https://github.com/gorhill/uBlock/wiki/Deploying-uBlock-Origin) might also help.

 It is possible to inject a license key using group policy/managed storage to be able to have the extension auto-activated even when you reset the settings on each install.
-This [uBlock Origin wiki page](https://github.com/gorhill/uBlock/wiki/Deploying-uBlock-Origin) might also help

 ```json
 {